NibbleClassic/NibbleClassic-Nest-Wallet/docs/forking-nest.md

 - in qml/nestmain.qml:

     ```QML
-    title: "TurtleCoin Nest"
+    title: "NibbleClassic Nest"
     ```

-### TurtleCoin fork name
+### NibbleClassic fork name

-When you changed the name of your coin, you probably also modified the names of _TurtleCoind_ and _turlte-service_ (previously _walletd_).
+When you changed the name of your coin, you probably also modified the names of _NibbleClassicd_ and _turlte-service_ (previously _walletd_).
 If you did so, you must also change the references of those names in Nest.

-- in walletdmanager/constants.go, change, in the strings (not the variable names), _turtle-service_ by the name you chose when you forked TurtleCoin:
+- in walletdmanager/constants.go, change, in the strings (not the variable names), _turtle-service_ by the name you chose when you forked NibbleClassic:

     ```Go
     logWalletdCurrentSessionFilename     = "turtle-service-session.log"